dpinela/DeathsDoor.RecentItemsDisplay/README.md

 the number after `MaxNumEntries =` to what you want.
 Setting it to zero disables the mod altogether.

+By default, the name of the area the item was obtained from is shown; if you would prefer to not have it, you may disable `ShowAreaName` in the settings.

 Alternatively, you may use [BepInEx's configuration manager][biecfg], which provides an in-game GUI to configure your mod settings.

 [biecfg]: https://github.com/BepInEx/BepInEx.ConfigurationManager